 Where: VIRTUAL ZOOM SESSION

 This year we’re excited to celebrate Inclusive Education Month by launching a series of films that we’ve created with the Canadian Institute for Inclusion and Citizenship.

 Centred on the voices of students, educators and families, the films explore how we can make our schools inclusive and welcoming of all learners.

-Panelists in this webinar will discuss the film, Reframing Challenging Behaviour in our Schools.
-All films will be released over the next month and available on our website and YouTube.
+Panelists in this webinar discuss the film, Reframing Challenging Behaviour in our Schools.
+All films have been released and are available on this page.

 Centering the voices of self-advocates, viewers are encouraged to consider how our responses to behaviours that are symptomatic of something else can be either identity-supportive or harmful.
 This film challenges us to shift our perspectives to understand behaviour as communication so that we can approach a challenging situation with curiosity and empathy to support a student.
 We need to look at the context and environment in which this is happening.
 Equally important is the collaboration that needs to occur to support the learning community that is a classroom and a school.